What is a pelvic ultrasound?

 How do I arrange for a pelvic ultrasound?

-Once you have a referral from your doctor, please call an Ultrasound Care clinic that is most convenient to you.
+Once you have a referral from your doctor, please contact The Ultrasound Care clinic that is most convenient to you.
+We have locations all over Sydney.
 Our admin team will be able to arrange for an appointment time that suits your needs.